Henry Ford College History

 - James McCann, 1966 - 1972

-- Dr. Stuart M. Bundy, 1972 - 1989
+- Stuart M. Bundy, 1972 - 1989

-- Dr. Andrew A. Mazzara 1990 - 2005
+- Andrew A. Mazzara 1990 - 2005

-- Dr. Gail Mee, 2006 - 2013
+- Gail Mee, 2006 - 2013

-- Dr. Stanley Jensen, 2013 - 2017
+- Stanley Jensen, 2013 - 2017

-- Mr. Russell Kavalhuna, 2018 - Present
+- Russell Kavalhuna, 2018 - Present

-Our in-district tuition is the lowest in the state, and our overall tuition rates are a fraction of other colleges and state university rates.
+Our in-district tuition is among the lowest in the state, and our overall tuition rates are a fraction of the costs at other colleges and universities.
+The reach of our student body is geographically broad, extending across southeast Michigan to students from countries around the world.
 Our academics are exceptional in breadth and in quality.
-While our academic offerings are much broader and more diverse than they were at our founding, we still believe that partnering with businesses to respond to their workforce needs ensures mutual success for them and our graduates.
+While our academic offerings are much broader and more diverse than they were at our founding, we continue to believe that partnering with businesses to respond to their workforce needs ensures mutual success for them and for our graduates.

-Our legacy now spans 80 years.
+Our legacy now spans more than 80 years.
 We have our feet in the present and our mind toward the future, while tipping our hat toward a past that has led us, our community, and tens of thousands of alumni to successful learning, careers, and lives.